-This module introduces the concept of significant properties.
-Having now identified your designated communities and their potential needs, you can begin to identify the traits or characteristics of your work which are most essential to its ongoing sustainability in its current and anticipated environments.
+This module introduces “significant properties,” a professional digital preservation concept.
+Having identified your designated communities and their potential needs, you now can begin to identify the traits or characteristics of your work which are most essential to its ongoing sustainability in its current and anticipated environments.

 Section A concludes with a module that guides users of the Roadmap through some best practices for organizing project documentation in order to bolster effective sustainability.
 This module is also used to help participants think through how to organize and store the documents created in the course of participating in the Roadmap.

 In this module, you are asked to list the contributors to your project – both internal and external to your team – their responsibilities, and their sources of funding.

 Just as you identified your project team in Module B1, here you are asked to identify all of the technologies – both local and remote – upon which your work relies, their functions on the project, as well as their sources of funding.

 This module brings together the work done in the first two B modules in order to provide the participants with an understanding of how their project team and technologies map onto one another.
 Roadmap participants are asked to document which staff (as listed in B1) are responsible for which technologies (as listed in B2), taking into account how and for how long both the staff and the technologies are funded.